 In working for a well-implemented global extractive transparency standard, the coalition undertakes dialogue and advocacy with politicians, officials, companies and civil society allies.
 It seeks to collaborate increasingly with PWYP coalitions and members in resource-rich countries in analysing payments disclosed under UK law, raising awareness in-country about payments to governments, catalysing public participation in natural resource governance and holding governments and companies to account.

-PWYP UK is a member of the UK Extractive Industries Transparency Initiative (UK EITI) Civil Society Network (CSN), which from 2013 to 2017 elected civil society representatives to the UK’s EITI multi-stakeholder group.
+PWYP UK is a member of the UK Extractive Industries Transparency Initiative (UK EITI) Civil Society Network (CSN), which from 2013 to 2017 elected civil society representatives to the UK’s EITI multi-stakeholder group and currently (2019) provides interim representatives.
 The CSN’s Membership Principles and a list of current full member organisations are online here.
 Coordination is currently shared between several of the full member organisations.

 PWYP and TI-EU write jointly with extractive companies to European Commission to recommend improvements to EU company payments reporting